DavidWaumsley/NoScriptShow/content/blog/2023/ep1.md

 \[00:13:24\] **David Waumsley:** Yeah.
 Yeah.
 It’s fine design.

 \[00:13:27\] **Nathan Wrigley:** so who’s, the intended audience for this then?
-I should probably say, we’re gonna put this into the WP Bills, which is the podcast David and I have done for many years.
+I should probably say, we’re gonna put this into the WP Bills, which is the chat David and I have done for many years.
 We’re gonna put it into that feed as well. hello to those listeners. are we trying to capture some of those?

 Is there an intention that maybe some people that have been using CMSs might be interested in this as well?
 Yeah, I think